Home Heat Pump Guide

 Boiler Upgrade Scheme (BUS) Grant Explained

-This guide explains everything you need to know: what the scheme covers, who qualifies, how the application process works, and what to expect at each stage.
+This guide explains everything: what the scheme covers, who qualifies, how the application process works, and what to expect at each stage.
 If you are considering a heat pump, the BUS grant is almost certainly the first funding source you should look at.

 What Is the Boiler Upgrade Scheme?